-If volunteers go inside a member's home to help with light home maintenance, how does the Village assure the safety and privacy of the member?
+If Service Volunteers go inside a member's home to visit or help with light home maintenance, how does the Village assure the safety and privacy of the member?

-Do you have to be a member to volunteer?
+Do you have to be a member to Service Volunteer?

 No, you do not need to be a member to volunteer.
 We welcome volunteers to serve on committees, help with newsletter, or provide services to members.
 It is all about neighbors helping neighbors!

 No, part of the Village service is to make every member more aware of the many services that are already available in their area.
-The Village will encourage members to participate in all activities in our community.
-Senior Coasrsiders is our fiscal sponsor and partners with us to provide quality services and events to the community.
+We enjoy collaboration with many local organizations to expand resources for older adults.

 Is there liability insurance to cover any mishaps resulting from the actions of a volunteer?

-Yes, the volunteer's insurance would be primary, but the Village will also be covered by an umbrella volunteer liability policy provided through our fiscal sponsorship with Senior Coastsiders.
+Yes, the volunteer's insurance would be primary, but the Village is also be covered by a volunteer liability policy.

-What if a volunteer finds what he perceives to be a medical situation with a member?
+What if a Service Volunteer finds what he perceives to be a medical situation with a member?

-A protocol has been written and all volunteers are trained in the
+A protocol has been written and all Service Volunteers are trained in the

 protocol.
-Basically : If there is an emergency, the volunteer will immediately call 911.
-All Members PLUS will provide an emergency contact on their application.
-If a non-emergency, the volunteer will report the situation to the Executive committee for follow up.
+Basically : If there is an emergency, the Service Volunteer will immediately call 911.
+All Members PLUS provide an emergency contact on their application.
+If a non-emergency occurs, the Service Volunteer will report the situation for follow up.

 Are volunteers vetted?

-A criminal background check will be done for any volunteer that goes into a member’s home, as well as a driving record check and verification of automobile insurance for those who provide transportation.
+A criminal background check will be done for any Service Volunteer that goes into a member’s home, as well as a driving record check and verification of automobile insurance for those who provide transportation.
 VOTC absorbs the cost of the vetting process with Intellicorp.

 Learn more about